 You’ll need to purchase entry tickets ahead or wait in line for the Christmas market.
-Beyond the Christmas market, you can enjoy the festive atmosphere starting as early as the 16th of November (2018) until early January.
-There are stalls with handmade goods, gluhwein, and and a spooky fairytale forest for visiting families.
+Beyond the Christmas market, you can enjoy the festive atmosphere starting as early as the 15th of November (2019) until early January.
+There are stalls with handmade goods, gluhwein, and a spooky fairytale forest for visiting families.
 If you have time, take a tour of the Velvet caves and see the castle ruins.

 If you intend to stay over in Valkenburg (or Maastricht), book your hotel as soon as possible as prices can be quite high on the weekends.
 (You can save a bit by going mid-week.)
 If you’re driving, you’ll save a lot by staying in the surrounding towns.

 My Dutch friends have raved about the Magical Maastricht Christmas market.
-This Christmas market, which starts on December 1st and runs until New Year’s Eve, is one of the largest in the Netherlands.
-Closer to a fair, it has rides and a ferris wheel to give you views over the market.
+This Christmas market, which starts on November 29th and runs until New Year’s Eve, is one of the largest in the Netherlands.
+Closer to a fair, it has rides and a Ferris wheel to give you views over the market.

 Maastricht is beloved for its stunning medieval city center and its charming atmosphere.
 The charm only grows with a warm gluhwein (or hot chocolate) in your hands as you browse the many stalls of this market.